samresume/Preprocessed-SWANSF/README.md

 # Preprocessed-SWANSF

 ## Introduction
 The **SWAN-SF dataset** is now fully preprocessed, optimized, and ready for binary classification tasks.
 Our team is excited to release the enhanced version of the SWAN-SF dataset across all five partitions.
-This version benefits from our **Similarity-based KNN Imputation** technique, the **elimination of Class C samples** to address class overlap issues, and the implementation of **TimeGAN**, **Tomek Links**, and **Random Under Sampling** as over- and under-sampling strategies.
+This version benefits from our **FPCKNN imputation** technique, the **elimination of Class C samples** to address class overlap issues, and the implementation of **TimeGAN**, **Tomek Links**, and **Random Under Sampling** as over- and under-sampling strategies.
 With **LSBZM normalization** applied, our optimized dataset empowers researchers to develop more precise classifiers by focusing on analysis rather than preprocessing steps, aiming to improve the TSS score significantly.

 ## Original Dataset
 The unpreprocessed version of the SWAN-SF dataset can be accessed on the Harvard Dataverse: